fbagirov/genai/genai_rag_doc_generator/README.md

 > This system improves *consistency and style* by conditioning on successful examples, but it does **not guarantee sales outcomes**.

+For this use case I intentionally used TF-IDF retrieval to avoid native dependencies and keep the system fully portable.
+The retrieval interface is abstracted, so swapping to a vector DB(like ChromaDB) is necessary if the scale requires it.

 ---

 ## Features